world-federation-of-advertisers/experimental/dp_consistency/README.md

 To compute unique reach for each EDP (when the number of EDPs are larger than 2), we must also compute the union of all EDPs but one, for each EDP, for each measurement period and metric.

-For TV measurements we always set the variance to 0, to indicate that TV measurements do not have DP noise.

 ### Cover Relationships ###

-For each metric and period, it identifies the set representing the union of all entities/dimensions (EDPs) and the individual sets for each EDP and add a "cover" relationship to the spec, indicating that the union set's measurement should be greater than or equal to the sum of the measurements of its constituent EDP sets.
+For each metric and period, it identifies the set representing the union of all entities/dimensions (EDPs) and the individual
+_sets for each EDP and add a "cover" relationship to the spec, indicating that the union set's measurement should be_ greater than or equal to the sum of the measurements of its constituent EDP sets.

 We do the same for the unions computed for unique reach purposes.
 Also including the relationship that the of all-but-edp-x set and the set x are a cover of the union of all EDPs.